 Jesus made it very clear that we can either serve God or Mammon.
 Therefore, we need to pay great attention to how we administrate our finances.
 In the modern day tradition of church organizations, it is expected that the Christian pay a tithe.
-This is the equivalent of a 10% invoice on our income.
-If one works 40 years, this bill totals then 4 years of his working life.
+This is the equivalent of a 10% invoice on income.
+If one works 40 years, this bill totals 4 years of his working life.

 When studying any topic, we have to understand the topic in its proper context.
 And this is where the standard tithe teaching runs aground.
 The trusty saying "A text without context is a pretext" applies to the tithe.
-Without having first comprehended the context, one has no chance in properly understanding the tithe.
+Without having first comprehended the context, one has no chance of properly understanding the tithe.
 And what is the context of the tithe?
 Quite simply, the tithe law was given to the nation of Israel to pay for the levitical ministry.
 It was never given to the Church, for the Church has no levitical ministry.

-In the following documents I show beyond any doubt that the tithe has nothing to do with the Christian, and yet at the same time everything to do with the Christian.
+In the following documents I show beyond any doubt that the tithe has nothing to do with the Christian, and yet at the same time, everything to do with the Christian.
 This is a true paradox, which is typical for Scripture.

 We start handling the tithe by showing why God instigated the tithe, and then proceed to qualify all of its various facets.
 In the end of the tithe analysis, we discover what the tithe means to the Christian.
 The tithe is part and parcel to the Gospel.
 There is no salvation without it.
 After the analysis, we filter standard tithe teachings through the Scriptures, such as Abraham's tithe with Hebrews 7, Jacob's tithe and Malachi 3.